willymcallister/willymcallister.github.io/_articles/rlc-natural-response-intuition.md

 ![RLC circuit intuition 2]({{ site.baseurl }}{% link i/rlc_natural_response_intuition2.svg %}){: .centered :}

-<p class="caption">The capacitor voltage falls to $0$ when the top and bottom plate have the same charge.
-The current reaches a peak value at about the same time and continues to pump charge onto the bottom plate of the capacitor.</p>
+The capacitor voltage falls to $0$ when the top and bottom plate have the same charge.
+The current reaches a peak value at about the same time and continues to pump charge onto the bottom plate of the capacitor.
+{: .caption :}

 As the voltage falls below $0$ the current continues to pump charge from the top plate to the bottom.
 Now the bottom plate has more charge than the top, so the voltage goes negative.

 ![RLC circuit intuition 3]({{ site.baseurl }}{% link i/rlc_natural_response_intuition3.svg %}){: .centered :}

-<p class="caption">As the inductor current continues heaping positive charge on the bottom plate of the capacitor, the capacitor voltage goes negative.</p>
+As the inductor current continues heaping positive charge on the bottom plate of the capacitor, the capacitor voltage goes negative.
+{: .caption :}

 After a while, all the charge has moved to the bottom plate.
 The voltage reaches its peak negative value.
 The peak negative voltage is a little bit less than the original $v_\text C(0)$.
 Remember the resistor?
 Any time there's a current it is dissipating energy, so the peak negative voltage isn't quite as high as the starting point.